List of awards and nominations received by Martin Scorsese

-The following article is a List of awards and nominations received by Martin Scorsese.

-Martin Scorsese is an American filmmaker.
-He has had a distinguished career and over his six decade long career has received an Academy Award, four BAFTA Awards, three Emmy Awards, three Golden Globe Awards and a Grammy Award.
+Martin Scorsese is an American filmmaker who has received several awards over his six decade long career, including an Academy Award, four BAFTA Awards, three Emmy Awards, three Golden Globe Awards and a Grammy Award.

 Chronicling his achievements in the film industry, the acclaimed filmmaker has received ten nominations for the Academy Award for Best Director, one more than Steven Spielberg, making him the most-nominated living director, second all-time only to William Wyler (12 nominations).
 He has won the Academy Award once, for the crime thriller The Departed (2006).
-Ten of Scorsese's films have been nominated for the Academy Award for Best Picture: the psychological drama Taxi Driver (1976), the sports drama Raging Bull (1980), the mobster film Goodfellas (1990), the drama Gangs of New York (2002), the historical epic The Aviator (2004), the crime thriller The Departed (2006), the children's adventure Hugo (2011), the crime comedy-dramaThe Wolf of Wall Street (2013), the mobster epic The Irishman (2019), and the western crime epic Killers of the Flower Moon (2023).
+Ten of Scorsese's films have been nominated for the Academy Award for Best Picture: the psychological drama Taxi Driver (1976), the sports drama Raging Bull (1980), the mobster film Goodfellas (1990), the drama Gangs of New York (2002), the historical epic The Aviator (2004), the crime thriller The Departed (2006), the children's adventure Hugo (2011), the crime comedy-drama The Wolf of Wall Street (2013), the mobster epic The Irishman (2019), and the western crime epic Killers of the Flower Moon (2023).

 For his work on television, he won the Primetime Emmy Award for Outstanding Directing for a Drama Series for the HBO crime drama series Boardwalk Empire (2011) as well as Emmy Awards for Outstanding Documentary or Nonfiction Special and Outstanding Directing for a Documentary/Nonfiction Program for HBO documentary George Harrison: Living in the Material World (2012).
 He was Emmy-nominated for directing the documentaries, No Direction Home (2005) about Bob Dylan and A Letter to Elia (2011) about Elia Kazan as well as the Netflix docu-series Pretend It's a City (2021) starring Fran Lebowitz.
 He also produced the Blues doc The Soul of a Man (2004), and the Roger Ebert doc Life Itself (2014).

 Scorsese has earned top awards in film (Academy Award), music (Grammy Award), and television (Primetime Emmy Award).
 He also won the Cannes Film Festival's Palme d'Or for Taxi Driver and a Best Director Award for After Hours as well as the Venice International Film Festival's Silver Lion for Goodfellas.
 He has received numerous honorary awards including the BFI Fellowship in 1995, a Career Golden Lion in 1995, the AFI Life Achievement Award in 1997, the Honorary César in 2000, the Kennedy Center Honors in 2007, the Golden Globe Cecil B. DeMille Award in 2010, the BAFTA Fellowship in 2012, as well as the Honorary Golden Bear and the David O. Selznick Achievement Award both in 2024.